booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* Next I'll talk about the model layer of Hanami
+* Next on my quest is the model layer of Hanami
-* Hanami is a web framework
+* Hanami is a full web framework
     * An alternative to Rails

 ---